AlbesK/python-simple-string-ga/README.md

 ## Usage

-I have attached in the zip file some figure examples with the words “Welcome to CS547!”(Fig_ex1a,Fig_ex1b) and “Hey!”((Fig_ex2a,Fig_ex2b)), but mainly it can be run on the terminal, else right click with the mouse and press “ Run Python File In Terminal” or however you wish!
+I have attached in the zip file some figure examples with the words “Hello World!”.